Data protection notice for scientific research

 The data processed in data systems will be protected using the following:

-Physical material (e.g., data in paper form or other tangible form) will be protected by storing it in a locked facility that can be accessed by authorised persons alone.
+Physical material (e.g., data in paper form or other tangible form) will be protected using the following: storage in a locked facility in a locked cupboard.

 Processing direct identifiers: